isneace/Binary-Search-Algorithm/README.md

 This is a program I wrote during my first semester of Lewis-Clark State College in my CS213 class.
-It uses an ADT (binary search) to search through a standard text document.
+Program imports patient data into a list and prompts the user to search through the list.
+The user enters the patient name and the program performs a binary search to find the Patient name and where they are located in the file.